Online Written Exam Date

 * Make enquiries about questions for future exams

-The NEBDN will email students their results on the above date.
-If you have not received it by 9am on Friday 2nd December please initially check your spam, if it is not there, email the the NEBDN Assessment and Awards team directly firstname.lastname@example.org and request it to be sent again.
+Results will be emailed to candidates directly from the NEBDN.
+If you have not received it by 5pm that day, please initially check your spam.
+If it is not there email the the NEBDN Assessment and Awards team directly [email protected] for this to be sent again.

 OSCE Exam Dates:

 Mandatory Prep Session: 9am Friday 31st May until midday Tuesday 4th June 2024

 Part 1 - Online Workbook: The NEBDN has yet to confirm dates, however are asking students to hold this period Friday 7th - Sunday 23rd June 2024*